5 Things You Should Know Before Booking a Sports Massage Course

 A normal massage is meant to relax the client utilizing calming strokes and moderate to light pressure.
 Every therapist is different and has their own style, but the main goal is to relax the client and provide a soothing session where some clients may even fall asleep.

 A sports massage is more invigorating and the goal is to prepare, treat and maintain the athlete.
-It is geared toward athletes, but anyone who is athletic or workouts often may benefit from this
+It is geared toward athletes, but anyone who is athletic or workouts often may benefit from this as it helps prevent injury or reduces soreness in muscles

 5. A massage therapist is not an Medical Doctor